VSC Light On: Common Causes and How to fix it

 VSC Light

-If you have a newer Toyota or Lexus, you might see a message on your dashboard that says “Check VSC system Light” instead of the usual VSC light.
-If you accidentally press the VSC button, the light will turn on.
-This means the VSC system is now turned off when performing this action.
-However, the TRAC off light may also illuminate.
+In case you own a recent model of a Toyota or a Lexus, there might be a notification on your dashboard saying “check VSC system” instead of the conventional VSC light.
+If you mistakenly toggle the VSC button on the dashboard, the light will come on.
+This implies that the VSC system has been disengaged.
+However, the TRAC off light may turn on as well.

 What causes the VSC light to come on?